lamngue/react-calculator/README.md

-A simple calculator app that calculates integers (no float numbers supported yet).
+A simple calculator app that calculates integers (no float numbers supported yet) not using eval() method in Javascript.
 The calculations steps are similar to what found in mobile's calculator.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts